redlarvaoioi/Securly-Bypass-File/README.md

 This will run the .securlybypass file.

 # Later Updates
-i might make this so that it works on the computer, that way you wont need to make a codespace everytime.
+1. i might make this so that it works on the computer, that way you wont need to make a codespace everytime.
+2. add a proxy using pyhton to the file to attempt to make it kind of undetectable

 # Things To note